Tag: China

 Mao and the Sparrows

 In 1958, Mao Zedong ordered the killing of all sparrows.
-The resulting ecological imbalance exacerbated the Great Famine, creating a fatal chapter in China’s history.
+The mindless war on birds unleashed terrible plagues, exacerbating the Great Famine, creating a fatal chapter in China’s history, and underscoring why respect for animals is the path to freedom.

 Agata Kasprolewicz